photoprism/photoprism-docs/docs/getting-started/updates.md

 ### Pure Docker ###

-Open a terminal on your server, and run the following command to pull the latest container image:
+Open a terminal on your server, and run the following command to pull the most recent container image:

 ```
 docker pull photoprism/photoprism:latest